LonelyDeathVGX/OverseerDashboard/README.md

 ## Security

-If you find a security breach, **do not make a public issue**.
-Instead, go to our support server and privately contact the developers.
+If you believe you have found a security vulnerability, please DO NOT make a public issue, instead, go to our Support Server and contact the developers privately.

 [BiomeBadgeURL]: https://img.shields.io/badge/Biome-60A5FA?style=for-the-badge&logo=biome&color=2D3748
 [BiomeURL]: https://biomejs.dev/